History of the Catholic Church in Spain: Councils of Toledo

 About thirty synods, variously counted, were held at Toledo in what would come to be part of Spain.
 The earliest, directed against Priscillianism, assembled in 400.
-The "third" synod of 589 marked the epoch-making conversion of King Reccared from Arianism to orthodox Catholicism.
+The "third" synod of 589 marked the epoch-making conversion of King Reccared from Arianism to the Nicene Creed.
 The "fourth", in 633, probably under the presidency of the noted Isidore of Seville, regulated many matters of discipline and decreed uniformity of liturgy throughout the kingdom.
 The British Celts of Galicia accepted the Latin rite and stringent measures were adopted against baptized Jews who had relapsed into their former faith.
 The "twelfth" council in 681 assured to the archbishop of Toledo the primacy of Hispania (present Iberian Peninsula).
 As nearly one hundred early canons of Toledo found a place in the Decretum Gratiani, they exerted an important influence on the development of ecclesiastical law.

 The seventh century is sometimes called, by Spanish historians, the Siglo de Concilios, or "Century of Councils".